schuster/aps-conformance-checker/README.md

 main.rkt:           Implements the top-level function, "check-conformance", and includes the core of the
                     conformance-checking algorithm

+commitment-satisfaction.rkt: Defines the commitment-satisfaction-check algorithm

+checker-data-structures.rkt: Defines various data structures needed by different parts of the conformance checker

 csa.rkt: 		    Concrete standard semantic domains for CSA, and associated functions csa-abstract.rkt	Abstract standard semantic domains for CSA#, and associated functions